 Our top entry-level pick for 2015 is the Nikon D3300.
-The improvements over the older D3200 were subtle—it too is a terrific camera—but they hit the sweet spot among consumers.
+The improvements over the older Nikon D3200 were subtle—it too is a terrific camera—but they hit the sweet spot among consumers.
 First, Nikon removed the optical low pass filter for better sharpness and detail.
 Second, they upgraded the D3300 to Nikon’s newest EXPEED 4 Image Processer.
 Finally, Nikon lightened the camera body slightly and cut the weight of the new 18-55mm VR II kit lens by 20%.
-We love this camera, and especially because it’s selling for under $500 with an 18-55mm kit lens while the Canon Rebel T5i below is around $750.
-The T5i has a flip-out touchscreen and the D3300 does not, but for our money we will take more megapixels (24.2 vs. 18) and a lower price tag.
+We love this camera, and especially because it’s selling for under $500 with an 18-55mm kit lens while the Canon Rebel T6i below is around $750.
+The T6i has a flip-out touchscreen and the D3300 does not, but if video isn’t a priority we recommend saving with the simpler model.
 Given that the D3200 is only about $50 cheaper and with the improvements in the D3300 mentioned above, we give the nod to the newer version.

 Canon’s Rebel T series has long been its most popular, and the new Rebel T6i is the headliner in 2015.
 The biggest improvement is a new 24.2-megapixel sensor—the older Rebel T5i has 18 megapixels—bridging the gap between the T6i and its Nikon competitors like the D3300 and D5500.
 Canon also improved the autofocus and added ever-important Wi-Fi capability to the mix.
-Unfortunately the T6i has had sensor issues off the bat and Canon issued an official product advisory offering to make any necessary fixes.
-We’ve seen sensor issues in the past with other new DSLR models, and hopefully only the first wave of cameras is affected.
+Given the video prowess of the Canon T6i and the STM kit lenses, this is top entry-level DSLR for video on the market.

 Nikon’s step up from the D3300 above is the new D5500, released in 2015.
 With the D5500 you get beefed-up autofocus and features like in-camera HDR and a flip-out screen for movies.
 There’s also touchscreen functionality on the rear LCD and improved ergonomics that make the camera lighter in the hand and easier to grip.
 Like the older D5300, the D5500 does not have an optical low pass filter.
 We like the decreased weight of the D5500 at 14.2 ounces, but the D5300 and even the D5200 are great values at hundreds of dollars less and produce very similar image quality.
 For our money, we could lean toward buying one of the older versions to take advantage of those prices.